HL7/cqf-recommendations/input/pagecontent/methodology.md

 ### Overview

-Overall, the methodology used by this implementation guide consists of the following steps:
+The methodology described by this implementation guide is used to develop computable guidelines as content implementation guides.
+Overall, computable guideline development consists of the following steps:

 * **Select:** Select content and recommendations for implementation
 * **Represent:**Apply selected recommendations to the implementation approach